ishmilan2/ishmilan.github.io/_posts/16-04-19-start-django-project-with-docker.md

 **_Create Docker image_**

 You must create the Docker image for the project.
-The image contain the installation requirements established into `requirements.txt` file.
+The image contains the installation requirements established into `requirements.txt` file.

 The file `requirements.txt` include basic requirements to start and deploy our Django application.
-If you need add new elements now is a good moment.
+If you need to add new elements now is a good moment.
 Use the following command to create the image:

 ```
 docker build -t projectname:1.0 .